Google’s Word Relationships Patent

-Then calculate relationships scores for the terms left over in each document.
-Words that interact in a document by being in close proximity to each other are said to have a relationship.
-A close proximity might be seen if the words appear in the same sentence, or the same paragraph, or within a certain number of sentences from each other.
+Then calculate relationship scores for the terms leftover in each document.
+Words that interact in a document by being near each other are said to have a relationship.
+Proximity might be seen if the words appear in the same sentence, or the same paragraph, or within a certain number of sentences from each other.
 These are local term relationships.
 If one of the remaining terms has no local term relationships with any of the other terms, it is disregarded.

 Term scores for a document are calculated based upon the first position of the term in the document, and a distance between that term and the closest distance between it and another of the terms, based upon the number of sentences apart they might be.
 If they are in the same sentence, that distance would be zero.

-The patent tells us that the advantages of using this method are:
+The Word Relationships Patent tells us that the advantages of using this method are: